autowarefoundation/autoware.universe/planning/sampling_based_planner/path_sampler/README.md

 ## Algorithm

-Sampling based planning is decomposed into 3 successives steps:
+Sampling based planning is decomposed into 3 successive steps:

 1. Sampling: candidate trajectories are generated.
 2. Pruning: invalid candidates are discarded.